 We examine the effect of online competition on tuition prices as well.
 Our tuition analysis is restricted to private schools because public school tuition is heavily subsidized and is unlikely to reflect market forces.
-Somewhat contrary to expectations, we find that online competition increases average tuition, particularly in the private four-year sector and that it is associated with increased tuition dispersion, especially in the private two-year sector.
+Somewhat contrary to expectations, we find that online competition increases average tuition, particularly in the private four-year sector, and that it is associated with increased tuition dispersion, especially in the private two-year sector.
 One possible explanation is that tuition increases are a response to revenue losses associated with enrollment reductions from online competition.
-Additionally, most online institutions are for-profits that charge high prices and serve students who are heavily subsidized by Federal Title IV financial aid.
+Additionally, most online institutions are for-profits that charge high prices and serve students who are heavily subsidized by federal Title IV financial aid.
 If students do not face the full cost of their education when making enrollment decisions, quality competition may be more salient than price competition.

-A second approach we take to identifying the competitive effects of online education programs is to use the differential spread of Internet availability across states (Goolsbee, Lovenheim and Slemrod 2010).
-Since online enrollment requires access to the Internet, competitive pressures from online schools should be larger in areas with more Internet access.
-A drawback of this approach is that we only have comprehensive Internet penetration data at the state level, which necessitates defining education markets in a more aggregated manner.3 Thus, this is not our preferred approach but provides supporting evidence of our market concentration results using a very different source of variation.
+A second approach we take to identifying the competitive effects of online education programs is to use the differential spread of internet availability across states (Goolsbee, Lovenheim, and Slemrod 2010).
+Since online enrollment requires access to the internet, competitive pressures from online schools should be greater in areas with more internet access.
+A drawback of this approach is that we only have comprehensive internet penetration data at the state level, which necessitates defining education markets in a more aggregated manner.3

-Similar to the market concentration analysis, we employ a difference-in-difference estimator that examines how postsecondary outcomes change as a function of Internet penetration rates after 2006 when online schools became more prevalent.
-Thus, we estimate whether there was a change in the relationship between state Internet access and brick-and-mortar postsecondary outcomes in 2006.
-Our findings are broadly consistent with those from the market power analysis: Internet penetration growth post-2006 is associated with decreased log enrollment and higher per-student instructional expenditures.
+Similar to the market concentration analysis, we adopt a difference-indifferences strategy to examine how postsecondary outcomes change in states with different post-2006 rates of internet penetration.
+Our findings are broadly consistent with those from the market power analysis: internet penetration growth post-2006 is associated with decreased log enrollment and higher per-student instructional expenditures.